eamena-project/eamena-arches-dev/data/bulk/README.md

 </div>

-Once done, the merged BU will be returned to the databaes.
+Once done, the merged BU will be returned to the databases.

 ```mermaid
 flowchart LR